Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/datashare_automated_data_sharing/README.md

 ### Creating the service principal

-To automate the acceptance of the invitation, a service principal must be created in the **destination** Azure AD tenant.
+To automate the acceptance of the invitation, a service principal must be created in the **destination** Microsoft Entra tenant.

 ```bash
 az ad sp create-for-rbac --name "<insert_sp_name>"